maisam2004/dental_clinic/dentalhealthyclinic/README2.md

 ## Design

-Before writing any code for the site, I created wireframes to visualize the design and communicate my goals to mentors.
+Before I wrote any code for this site, I had to pin point a simple design of what I wanted my site to look like by using wireframes, not only for myself but as well of communicating what I wanted to achieve to my mentor.

 <details>
-<summary>Click here to view Wireframes:</summary>

 ![homepage wireframe]